soniah/blog/content/posts/2008-04-14-howto-rip-real-audio-streams-to-mp3-on-ubuntu.md

 $ mplayer rtsp://xyz.net.uk/foo.ra -ao pcm:file=audiofile.wav -vc dummy -vo null
 $ lame -h -b 128 audiofile.wav audiofile.mp3

 Now, all this works for pages that have a direct link to a .ram file.
-But some sites (for example the BBC) have an embedded Real Player that hides the links to the .ram file -- here&#8217;s how to find the .ram file:
+But some sites (for example the BBC) have an embedded Real Player that hides the links to the .ram file -- here's how to find the .ram file:

   * click on the link and start playback the embedded Real Player in Firefox
   * a file called **~/.realplayerrc** will be created -- towards the end of the file there will be a section like this: